 Our toilets are located in a special area within our Nursery, which means we can use them independently.
 We are fantastic at using the sinks in there to wash our hands too for snack stop, where we help ourselves to healthy fruit or vegetables and milk or water each day.
 Ladybird Nursery are lucky enough to have a large hard floor area so we can take part in cooking, big art, model making and many other messy activities.

 We love going outside each day to play and take part in a range of activities in our soft play area, jungle garden, growing garden and big yard.
 The children in the Foundation Stage are outside whatever the weather, so wellies and waterproofs are an essential part of our uniform!
 (Who wouldn't want to be able to splash in our rainbow puddles or make snow angels?!)

 The adults in our nursery spend lots of time watching, listening, talking to and playing alongside us.
 They know this is key to helping us develop our communication and language skills and also helps them to move us forward in our learning in a fun, practical way.
-Watching and listening to us carefully means our teachers can plan activities and set up resources that excite and engage us.
+Watching and listening to us carefully means our teachers can plan activities and provide resources that excite and engage us.

 Each member of Ladybird Nursery has a special 'Learning Journey' filled with photographs, annotations and examples of all the fantastic things we do!
 This special book allows us to share our learning with our parents and carers and is fun for us to look at with our teachers, friends or just quietly on our own.
 We love to tell our teachers and friends about our achievements at home too and use the 'magic moments' sheets to do this, then add them to our learning journeys.

 The Foundation Stage provides the building blocks for our future learning.
 Our teachers know that we learn best through 'hands on' play experiences.
-By following and developing our interests they hope to nuture a love for learning which will stay with us throughout our time at school.
+By following and developing our interests they hope to nurture a love for learning which will stay with us throughout our time at school.